649000/warranty-tracker-api/api/README.md

 **Schema Migrations** - Replace Hibernate's schema validation with Flyway or Liquibase for version-controlled database migrations.
 This enables safer deployments with rollback capabilities and audit trails of schema changes.

-**Read Replicas** - Implement read/write splitting to distribute query load across RDS read replicas, improving performance for read-heavy operations like product searches.
+**Read Replicas** - Leverage Supabase's read replica capabilities to distribute query load, improving performance for read-heavy operations like product searches.

 ### Event-Driven Architecture